cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 The ``module switch`` command, however, does not work as well as one would like.
-While it indeeds switches the specified module, it does not successfully reload the modules which depend on the replaced module, even with the automatic module handling feature enabled.
-As currently implemented, the automatic module handling feature attempts to reload dependent modules using the fully qualified module name, and as in this strategy the fully qualified modulename includes the information about the module that was switched out (e.g. ``pgi/19.4`` in the example below), it will be incompatible with the
+While it indeeds switches the specified module, it does not successfully reload the modules which depend on the replaced module, even with the :ref:`Automated module handling <v42-automated-module-handling-mode>` feature enabled.
+As currently implemented, the automated module handling feature attempts to reload dependent modules using the fully qualified module name, and as in this strategy the fully qualified modulename includes the information about the module that was switched out (e.g. ``pgi/19.4`` in the example below), it will be incompatible with the